Engee documentation

 Extract Bits

-Outputs a sample of consecutive bits from the input signal.
+Output of a sample of consecutive bits from an input signal.

 Description

-The Extract Bits block allows you to output a selection of consecutive bits from a stored integer value of the input signal.
-Use the Bits to extract parameter to define the method of selecting the output bits.
+Block Extract Bits allows you to output a sample of consecutive bits from the stored integer value of the input signal.
+Use the parameter Bits to extract to determine the method of selecting the output bits.

-The values to be selected in the Bits to extract parameter:
+Values to select in the parameter Bits to extract:

-• Upper half - output half of the input bits containing the upper bit.
+• Upper half — output of half of the input bits containing the highest bit.

-• Lower half - output half of the input bits containing the least significant bit.
+• Lower half — output of half of the input bits containing the least significant bit.

-• Range starting with the most significant bit - output a certain number of high bits of the input signal, the number of bits is set in the Number of bits parameter.
+• Range starting with most significant bit — output of a certain number of high-order bits of the input signal, the number of bits is set in the parameter Number of bits.

-• Range ending with least significant bit - outputs a certain number of low significant bits of the input signal, the number of bits is set in the Number of bits parameter.
+• Range ending with least significant bit — output of a certain number of least significant bits of the input signal, the number of bits is set in the parameter Number of bits.

 Ports